-Have I identified any indicia that the transaction might be fraudulent?
-2. 2.
-Did I identify concerns, including the physical presence of a third party while they were signing the documents, suggesting that there is a r , , , subject to undue influence or duress? isk that the elicite may be 3.
-3. Did I identify concerns about my client's understanding about the docu iments they are executing?
-4. Did I identify concerns about my client not having an adequate opportuthe document being signed? nity to ask questions about Where here I have indicated "yes" to the statements above, I managed the risks by the following means: witnes tached hereto is a screen capture of, or a photograph of a screen shown tnesses to the will with their photo identification that was presented to me we session where the above noted documents were executed. • respec DO SOLEMNLY DECLARE that the statements contained in this form are conspect.
-AND I make this solemn declaration conscientiously believing it to be the same force and effect as if made under oath. ·
+1. Have I identified any indicia that the transaction might be fraudulent?
+2. Did I identify concerns, including the physical presence of a third party in the company of my clie while they were signing the documents, suggesting that there is a risk that the client may be subje- to undue influence or duress?
+3. Did I identify concerns about my client's u inderstanding about the documents they are executing?
+4. Did I identify concerns about my client not the document being signed? having an adequate opportunity to ask questions about Where I have indicated "yes" to the statements ab ove, I managed the risks by the following means: to the raph of a screen showing the testator and any witnesses resented to me via electronic means during the session . respec s contained in this form are complete and true in every scientiously believing it to be true and knowing that it is n.
+Signature of Lawyer